 If you use the Chrome browser on your laptop and find yourself turning to Google Maps a lot, why not speed up the search process?
 Chrome lets you create text shortcuts to a wide variety of search tools, and Maps is one of them.

-In the future, from the address bar of any tab on Chrome, type ‘<shortcut> <thing>’ to search for that thing in Google Maps.
-For instance, I’d type ‘gm statue of liberty’ or ‘gm 29 smith st’.
+In the future, from the address bar of any tab on Chrome, type “<shortcut> <thing>” to search for that thing in Google Maps.
+For instance, I’d type “maps statue of liberty” or “maps 29 smith st”.
 You’ll be surprised just how much it speeds up your searches.

 Near Enough Is Good Enough

-Often when I’m in a new city, I know what I want (Thai food, for instance, or an ATM), but not where to get it.
+Often when I’m in a new city, I know what I want (like Thai food or an ATM), but not where to get it.
 That’s where the word “near” becomes very useful.
 Google Maps understands that concept, so you can search for things like “thai restaurant near 22nd and 10th”, or “atm near me”, and get a few useful suggestions.

 Make Home and Work Have a Whole New Meaning

 Google lets you save your home and work addresses for easy access, no matter which version of Maps you’re using.
-That’s helpful when you’re at home, but while you’re traveling, you’re unlikely to need to use either of them for navigation.
+That’s helpful in daily life, but you’re unlikely to need to use either of them for navigation while traveling.

 Take Your Directions With You